hzionn/Information-Retrieval/README.md

 # Web Search and Mining

-> Course's projects materials.
+> Course's projects and assignments.

-NOT all data include.
+NOT all data included.

 Most files or folders are large datasets, they are excluded.